 IX.
 Late Penalty

-Members arriving late for weigh-in, as determined by the Tournament Director’s timepiece, shall be assessed a 4-ounce penalty per minute late.
-After five (5) minutes, the team/competitor shall be disqualified.
+Members arriving late for weigh-in, as determined by the Tournament Director’s timepiece, shall be assessed a penalty per minute late via section V. After five (5) minutes, the team/competitor shall be disqualified.

 A team/competitor experiencing mechanical problem(s) must report the problem(s) to the Tournament Director or any other member of the Board prior to weigh site check-in time and must stop fishing at the designated weigh site check-in time, 2:00 p.m.
 The